 – How and when Kailey identified the connection between diet and disease and the trip that literally changed her life.

-- How she used her healing journey through nutrition and a healthy lifestyle to creating her brand.
+– How she used her healing journey through nutrition and healthy lifestyle to create her brand.

 – Trends in functional foods.
 (Especially frozen treats!)